copper-leaf/ballast/docs/src/orchid/resources/wiki/platforms/ios.md

 initialization should be placed in the View's `init()` block, which corresponds to Android's `onViewCreated()`.
 Note that Kotlin's Swift name translation will convert the nested class names like `ExampleContract.Inputs.Initialize` to drop the second `.`, looking like `ExampleContract.InputsInitialize` in Swift.

+_Disclaimer: I am not an iOS developer, so this may be the entirely wrong way to go about things.
+I have gotten this to work in a POC application, but a full production iOS app built with Ballast will likely look different.
+If you figure out a good pattern, I invite you to update these docs to demonstrate that pattern!_

 ```swift
 import SwiftUI